hazelcast/hazelcast-reference-manual/src/SplitBrainRecovery.md

 ## Split-Brain Recovery

 Hazelcast deploys a background task that periodically searches for split clusters.
 When a split is detected, the side that will going to initiate merge process is decided.
-This decision is based on size of the clusters; the smaller cluster will merge into the bigger one.
+This decision is based on the size of clusters; the smaller cluster will merge into the bigger one.
 If they have equal number of members then a hashing algorithm determines the merging cluster.
-When deciding the merging side, both sides ensure that there’s no intersection in their member lists.
+When deciding the merging side, both sides ensure that there's no intersection in their member lists.

-After merging side is decided, master (the eldest) node of the merging cluster initiates the cluster merge process by sending merge instruction to nodes in its cluster.
+After merging side is decided, master (the eldest) member of the merging cluster initiates the cluster merge process by sending merge instruction to the members in its cluster.
 While recovering from partitioning, Hazelcast uses merge policies for some data structures to resolve data conflicts between split clusters.
-A merge policy is a callback function to resolve conflict between existing and merging records.
-Hazelcast provides an interface to be implemented and also few builtin policies ready to use.
+A merge policy is a callback function to resolve conflicts between the existing and merging records.
+Hazelcast provides an interface to be implemented and also few built-in policies ready to use.

-Remaining data structures discards the data from merging side.
+Remaining data structures discard the data from merging side.

 Each member of the merging cluster will do the following: